 4. Explain the role of plaque as oral biofilm, calculus, and conditions that affect periodontal health.

-5. Identify and classify the diseases of the gingiva and periodontium, identify the etiology and pathogenesis of periodontal diseases, describe the effects of antibiotic therapy and its appropriate use.
+5. Identify and classify the diseases of the gingiva and periodontium, identify the etiology and pathogenesis of periodontal diseases, and describe the effects of antibiotic therapy and its appropriate use.

 6. Describe the biological basis of occlusal function and distinguish between primary and secondary occlusal trauma.

-7. Describe the various methods and relationships of assessment tools in periodontal disease, list the goals and phases of periodontal treatment for AAP case types and list factors involved with prognosis.
+7. Describe the various methods and relationships of assessment tools in periodontal disease, list the goals and phases of periodontal treatment for AAP case types, and list factors involved with prognosis.